alf45tar/ix4-300d/README.md

 1. Copy the `uImage_di_ix4_300d_bookworm` file prepared above into `/private/tftpboot` folder of macOS.
    > [!NOTE]
    > By default the built in macOS TFTP server uses the folder `/private/tftpboot` which is hidden in Finder, but can be accessed by using “Go to Folder” or hitting Command+Shift+G and entering `/private/tftpboot`
-3. Open a Terminal an execute the following command
+3. Open a Terminal an execute the following commands:
    ```
    sudo launchctl load -F /System/Library/LaunchDaemons/tftp.plist
    ```